Samsung/tizen-docs/docs/open-source-tizen/developing/setting-up.md

 - How to set up the repo tool.
 - How to work through a network proxy.

+!!!Note If you encounter problems while obtaining the repo tool, see [Tips and Heads-up](tips.md).

 ## Setting Up Gerrit Access

 You can set up access to [Tizen Gerrit](http://review.tizen.org/gerrit/) through the following steps: